 Honors students are encouraged to give back to their community through community service.
 Our required first-year community engagement class provides our students with an understanding of what successful community engagement looks like and an introduction to opportunities to make a difference in the Richmond area.
 Students take advantage of options provided through the Honors College but also create their own opportunities to give back to the community.

 If you are looking for somewhere to volunteer, HandsOn Greater Richmond is the perfect place to start, with listings for one-time to more regularly scheduled opportunities.

 On Saturday, September 23, our first-year Honors students participated in Give a Day RVA: VCU Edition, a day of service.

 The Honors College strongly encourages its students to study abroad.
 Honors students are eligible to participate in the full range of study-abroad programs offered by VCU and many programs offered outside of the university.
 In addition, the Honors College has created its own study-abroad programs that are only offered to our students.
 Over the last two years, the Honors College has offered opportunities for its students to study in Spain, Italy, Bolivia and Northern Ireland.

 Students who study abroad in a regular semester (fall or spring) may earn three credits towards the requirements for graduating with University Honors.
 The credits are not attached to a given course, but rather are awarded for completion of activities related to the study-abroad experience as listed below.
-Before traveling abroad, students must inform the Honors College of their travel plans and their interest in receiving three credits towards the requirements for graduating with University Honors.
+Before traveling abroad, students must inform the Honors College of their travel plans [Google form] and their interest in receiving three credits towards the requirements for graduating with University Honors.